-To the Consolidated Independent Auditor's Report - 31 March 2019
+To the Consolidated Independent Auditor's Report - 31 March 2020

-Report on the internal financial controls with reference to the aforesaid consolidated financial statements under Clause (i) of Subsection 3 of Section 143 of the Companies Act, 2013
+Report on the internal financial controls with reference to the aforesaid consolidated financial statements under Clause (i) of Sub-section 3 of Section 143 of the Companies Act, 2013

-(Referred to in paragraph (A)(t) under 'Report on Other Legal and Regulatory Requirements' section of our report of even date) Opinion
+(Referred to in paragraph (A)(f) under 'Report on Other Legal and Regulatory Requirements' section of our report of even date)

-In conjunction with our audit of the consolidated financial statements of the Company as of and for the year ended 31 March 2019, we have audited the internal financial controls with reference to consolidated financial statements of Nila Infrastructures Limited (hereinafter referred to as "the Holding Company") and one joint venture company to which requirements of the Act are applicable, as of that date.
+In conjunction with our audit of the consolidated financial statements of the Company as of and for the year ended 31 March 2020, we have audited the internal financial controls with reference to consolidated financial statements of Nila Infrastructures Limited (hereinafter referred to as 'the Holding Company') and one joint venture company to which requirements of the Act are applicable, as of that date.

-In our opinion, the Holding Company and one joint venture company to which requirements of the Act are applicable, have, in all material respects, adequate internal financial controls with reference to consolidated financial statements and such internal financial controls were operating effectively as at 31 March 2019, based on the internal financial controls with reference to consolidated financial statements-criteria established by such companies considering the essential components of such internal controls stated in the Guidance Note on Audit of Internal-Financial-Controls Over Financial-Reporting-issued by the Institute-of Chartered-Accountants of India (the "Guidance Note").
+In our opinion, the Holding Company and one joint venture company to which requirements of the Act are applicable, have, in all material respects, adequate internal financial controls with reference to consolidated financial statements and such internal financial controls were operating effectively as at 31 March 2020, based on the internal financial controls with reference to consolidated financial statements criteria established by such companies considering the essential components of such internal controls stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting issued by the Institute of Chartered Accountants of India (the 'Guidance Note').